Trump's 'Golden Share' in U.S. Steel

 SARAH BAUERLE DANZMAN: I got a top-secret security clearance.

-BAUERLE DANZMAN: That's not normal.
-In any other situation, the whole thing about, like, getting Donald J Trump's express consent would not be there.
+DANZMAN: That's not normal.
+In any other situation, the whole thing about, like, getting Donald J. Trump's express consent would not be there.

 BERAS: President Trump used an unusual term to describe this unusual arrangement.